royaltm/rust-royal-image-viewer/README.md

 # listens on 9990 UDP port for commands
 riv path/to/image.jpg -t 0

-# opens 800x800 window positioned at 100x100, with olive background
+# runs in the background, opens an 800x800 window positioned at 100x100 with olive background
-# listens on 3333 UDP port for commands
+# listens on UDP port 3333 for commands
-riv --color olive -w 800 -h 800 -p 3333 -x 100 -y 100
+riv -c olive -w 800 -h 800 -p 3333 -x 100 -y 100 -d

-# attempts to command another instance of RIV to show provided image on a #623 background
+# attempts to command another RIV to show provided image on a #623 background
-# exits after 4 seconds if another instance is not up and listening on port 9990
+# exits after 4 seconds if RIV server is not up and listening on port 9990
 riv path/to/another/image.jpg -c '#623' -t 4 -f
 ```